 Specifies the device type.
 You specify a maximum of 8 alphanumeric or special characters (#, @, or \$) to define the device type (such as, 3390 or 3590).
 IOCP checks the syntax only for alphanumeric or special characters.
 IOCP does not validate the device value except for devices assigned to IQD, OSD, OSE, OSM, OSN, or OSX channel paths.
-For OSD, OSE, OSM, and OSX channel paths, ensure that devices with unit addresses in the range 00-FD have a value of OSA and that the device with unit addresses in the range 00-FD to have a value of OSN or 3745, and IOCP expects the device with unit addresses FE to have a value of OSAD.
+For OSD, OSE, OSM, and OSX channel paths, ensure that devices with unit addresses in the range 00-FD have a value of OSA and that the device with unit addresses in the range 00-FD to have a value of OSAD.
+For OSN channel paths, IOCP requires devices with unit addresses in the range 00-FD to have a value of OSAD.
 For IQD channel paths, ensure all devices have a value of IQD.

 If you code UNIT=33xxx or 9345x and the device attaches to CVC channel paths (TYPE keyword), the I/O subsystem activates unlimited prefetching of channel command words (CCWs).
 For more information, see Enterprise Systems Architecture/390: Principles of Operation.

 To run applications that require parallel basic mode CTC support in an ESCON environment, specify UNIT=BCTC.
 Any other specification in an ESCON environment results in extended mode CTC support.
 For more information about ESCON CTC support for parallel CTC basic mode, see ESCON and FICON Channel-to-Channel Reference, SB10-7034.